Architecture

 - Request IDs for end-to-end tracking

-- Per-supplier response times
+- Per-provider response times

 - Error tracking